Food prices continue to rise according to latest inflation report

 That's according to the latest Consumer Price Index released Friday morning.

-Mark Bergen, a U of M marketing and pricing professor, says the one-year inflation rate has now hit 8.6% the highest rate since 1981.
+Mark Bergen, a University of Minnesota marketing and pricing professor, says the one-year inflation rate has now hit 8.6% the highest rate since 1981.

 "It's happening in all the categories,” Bergen says.